liatrio/pact-playground/README.md

         --broker-token "$PACT_BROKER_TOKEN"
     ```

-5. Pactflow generates a Verification Result, determining if the Provider Contract is compatible with the Consumer Contract.
+5. Pactflow generates a verification result, determining if the provider contract is compatible with the consumer contract.

 6. If the contracts are compatible, the provider deploys their interface and records the deployment using pact-broker-record-deployment.